 Substitutions for Fermented Black Beans

-If you can’t find black beans, you can substitute a pre-made black bean sauce, which may be easier to find.
+If you can’t find black beans, you can substitute a pre-made black bean sauce, which may be easier to find in mainstream grocery stores.

 Our Favorite Recipes That Use This Ingredient